Mohit-25-tech/Streetbite/README.md

    - `JWT_SECRET` = `[Random Secret]`
    - `JWT_REFRESH_SECRET` = `[Random Secret]`
    - `CLIENT_URL` = `[Your Vercel URL]` *(Add this after deploying frontend)*
+6. If you are deploying on an older database, make sure the order migration runs once so the payment metadata columns and password reset table are created.

 ### 3. Frontend (Vercel)
 1. Import your repository into a new **Vercel** project.